BosQuar/mega-empires-tracker/README.md

 # Mega empire tracker

 A mega/wester/eastern empire tracker.
-Currently a work in progress, but goal is to have a tracker that speeds up the process when i.e. buying civilization advances and view turn history for fun.
+Currently a work in progress, but goal is to have a tracker that speeds up the process when i.e. buying civilization advances and view turn history for fun!

 Repo is powered by: